danielroelfs/danielroelfs.com/content/posts/2024-sql-notebooks-with-quarto/index.md

 ## Background

-{{< sidenote br=\"6em\" >}}
-I use Quarto documents for all of my blogposts to render Markdown files that [Hugo](https://gohugo.io) builds into webpages
-{{< /sidenote >}}

 As mentioned, Quarto supports both R and Python, although it is [developed by Posit](https://posit.co/blog/announcing-quarto-a-new-scientific-and-technical-publishing-system/) (formerly RStudio) so it's more popularl with R users since Jupyter remains the gold standard for Python.
 However, Posit aims to branch out into other languages and has massively improved support in their IDE for Python and Julia.
-I've used Quarto for Python a fair bit and I think it ticks some boxes that Jupyter does not, while also having some quirks that Jupyter avoids.
+I've used Quarto for Python a fair bit{{< sidenote br=\"sn-1\" >}}I use Quarto documents for all of my blogposts to render Markdown files that [Hugo](https://gohugo.io) builds into webpages{{< /sidenote >}} and I think it ticks some boxes that Jupyter does not, while also having some quirks that Jupyter avoids.
 So while I was learning about how Quarto supports both the R and Python kernels, I learned that the list of officially supported engines (R, Python, Julia, and Javascript) and unofficially supported engines are different.

-{{< sidenote br=\"1em\" >}}
-[Yihui Xie](https://yihui.org), the main developer of `knitr` deserves to get more praise than he does for his contributions
-{{< /sidenote >}}

-Quarto inherits the supported language engines from it's predecessor R Markdown, which relies on the [`knitr`](https://yihui.org/knitr/) package to handle different languages. `knitr` supports a [host of engines](https://bookdown.org/yihui/rmarkdown/language-engines.html) including Octave, Fortran, C, Stan, and SQL.
+Quarto inherits the supported language engines from it's predecessor R Markdown, which relies on the [`knitr`](https://yihui.org/knitr/){{< sidenote br=\"sn-2\" >}}[Yihui Xie](https://yihui.org), the main developer of `knitr` deserves to get more praise than he does for his contributions{{< /sidenote >}} package to handle different languages. `knitr` supports a [host of engines](https://bookdown.org/yihui/rmarkdown/language-engines.html) including Octave, Fortran, C, Stan, and SQL.
 So since the `knitr` engine is also used to do the rendering of R code in Quarto, these other languages kinda come for free even though the Quarto development team currently has not built in support for these other languages directly (although [people have asked on GitHub about this](https://github.com/quarto-dev/quarto-cli/discussions/1737)).
 But SQL code chunks will render nicely in Quarto documents if you set it up correctly.
 That's what I will show here now: how to use Quarto for creating SQL notebooks.

 ## Setup

-{{< sidenote br=\"1em\" >}}
-I found that the version on Homebrew might not be the latest version from the [Quarto website](https://quarto.org/docs/get-started/), so you might want to install using the GUI
-{{< /sidenote >}}

 So how do you get this up.
 So obviously, you first need to [install Quarto](https://quarto.org/docs/get-started/).
-If you have a Mac (with Homebrew installed), you can install it directly [from there](https://formulae.brew.sh/cask/quarto) with the following command:
+If you have a Mac (with Homebrew installed), you can install it directly [from there](https://formulae.brew.sh/cask/quarto){{< sidenote br=\"sn-3\" >}}I found that the version on Homebrew might not be the latest version from the [Quarto website](https://quarto.org/docs/get-started/), so you might want to install using the GUI{{< /sidenote >}} with the following command:

 ``` bash
 brew install quarto